bluefield-creator/Palladium/readme.md

 - Updated
 - Changed

-Please open an issue on GitHub or contact me on Discord: [Your Discord Info]
+Please open an issue on GitHub or contact me on Discord: https://discord.gg/Jwr7jdx

 ## Credits